microsoft/azure-shortcuts-for-java/README.md

 # azure-shortcuts-for-java
 The goal of this project is to provide a radically simplified API for Azure in Java.
 It follows a flavor of modern API design patterns (builder, fluent) optimized for readability, writeability and succinctness.

-*Note: this is currently an experimental labs project/work in progress*.
+> :warning: **NOTE**: this is currently an experimental labs project/work in progress.

 Here's an example for creating a virtual network: